cppwander/spotify-playlist-builder/README.md

 Learned:
 - spotify authorization code flow
 - Access token refresh
-- Frameworks and general full MERN stack
+- Javascript frameworks and general full MERN stack

 Found a small bug in Spotify API which was cool!